Subang Alam LRT station

-Subang Alam LRT station is a light rapid transit station at Subang Alam in Shah Alam, Selangor, Malaysia.
+Subang Alam LRT station is a light rapid transit (LRT) station at Subang Alam in Shah Alam, Selangor, Malaysia.
 It is located near Sekolah Kebangsaan Alam Megah 2.
 The station serves the nearby Subang Alam and Aroma Tropika neighbourhoods in Shah Alam.

-It is operated under the LRT Kelana Jaya Line.
+It is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.

 Bus services

 Currently there are no bus services available.
 The feeder bus route T758 was discontinued on 1 November 2020.